ParallelMaths/parallel/pages/9-08-checkmate.md

 ## 1. Chess puzzles

-Before half-term, I mention that there would be some chess puzzles coming up, and here they are.
-If you had never played chess, then I encouraged you to visit https://www.chesskid.com/ and learn the basics in order to prepare for today.
+Before half-term, I mentioned that there would be some chess puzzles coming up, and here they are.
+If you had never played chess, then I encouraged you to visit [Chesskid](https://www.chesskid.com/){target="_blank"} and learn the basics in order to prepare for today.
 If you forgot to do that, then:

-*	Visit https://www.chesskid.com/ and learn some chess basics if you have not done so already.
+*	Visit [https://www.chesskid.com/](https://www.chesskid.com/){target="_blank"} and learn some chess basics if you have not done so already.
 Or ask a friend or someone in your family to teach you or help with the questions.
 *	With 15 minutes of learning, you will be able to answer a couple of the questions.
 *	This chess section is only a small part of this week’s Parallelogram.
 There are loads of other points to earn afterwards.